enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

-If you expect that you will have multiple checkouts of the enzo source code, you should feel free to create the directory $HOME/.enzo/ and place your custom makefiles there, as Enzo's build system will use any machine name-matching Makefile in that directory to provide or override Make settings.
+If you expect that you will have multiple checkouts of the enzo source code, you should feel free to create the directory $HOME/.enzo/ and place your custom makefiles there, and Enzo's build system will use any machine name-matching Makefile in that directory to provide or override Make settings.

 Make sure you save your configuration file!
 If you're on a big system (multiple